MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-websphere-to-vms-with-ha-dr.md

 Now the secondary region is the failover site and active, you should re-protect it in your primary region.

-First, clean up resources that are replicated in your primary region later.
+First, clean up resources that are unused and are going to be replicated by Azure Site Recovery service in your primary region later.

 1. In the search box at the top of the Azure portal, enter **Resource groups** and select **Resource groups** in the search results.
 1. Select the name of resource group for your primary region - for example, *was-cluster-eastus-mjg022624*.
 Sort items by **Type** in the **Resource Group** page.